crudie/translator-microservice/README.md

 ## Future

-There will be docket integration in few days :)
+There will be docker integration in few days :)